39 Museums in Salvador: Discover the history and culture of Bahia

 Exhibitions

-The Memorial’s long-term exhibition is organised into two historical periods: the Old Republic and the New Republic, displayed in 17 showcases featuring a variety of pieces, artefacts and documents.
-These exhibits provide a detailed analysis of the events that marked the different phases of the republic in the state of Bahia.
+The Memorial’s long-term exhibition is divided into two historical periods: the Old Republic and the New Republic, displayed in 17 showcases with a variety of pieces, artefacts and documents.
+These exhibits provide a detailed analysis of the events that marked the different phases of the Republic in the State of Bahia.

-A large part of the collection was formed from donations of personal objects and documents from the governors, allowing the public to have access to items from the private, daily, professional and governmental lives of these historical figures.
-The items in the collection reveal thoughts, actions and interests that together make up the complexity of Bahian history.
+A large part of the collection is made up of donations of objects and personal documents from the governors, allowing the public to have access to items from the private, daily, professional and governmental lives of these historical figures.
+The items in the collection reveal thoughts, actions and interests that together make up the complexity of Bahia’s history.

 Pinacoteca

-The Memorial also has a pinacoteca made up of 47 hand-painted portraits of Republican governors, providing an important visual record of the figures who moulded the state’s political history.
+The Memorial also contains a pinacoteca of 47 hand-painted portraits of Republican governors, providing an important visual record of the figures who have shaped the state’s political history.

-The Memorial to the Republican Governors of Bahia offers a unique opportunity to preserve the state’s political memory.
-It allows visitors, researchers and the curious to explore the backstage of politics, focusing on the economic, social and cultural aspects of Bahia from a governmental perspective.
+The Memorial of the Republican Governors of Bahia offers a unique opportunity to preserve the political memory of the state.
+It allows visitors, researchers and the curious to explore the backstage of politics, focusing on the economic, social and cultural aspects of Bahia from the governors’ perspective.
 The collection provides a deeper understanding of history, highlighting the decisions and reflections that have helped shape today’s society.

-This space is a real treasure trove for anyone wishing to learn about the formation and challenges faced by the leaders who occupied the governors’ office throughout Bahia’s republican history.
+This room is a real treasure trove for anyone who wants to learn about the formation and challenges faced by the leaders who occupied the governor’s office throughout Bahia’s republican history.

 4. Sister Dulce Memorial